coop182/jquery.dfp.js/Readme.markdown

     <div class="adunit" data-adunit="Ad_unit_id" data-dimensions="393x176"></div>

-This method can be useful for including multiple ad units of the same name which when part of a DFP placement will then pull in as many different creatives as possible.
+This method can be useful for including multiple copies of an ad unit with the same name which when part of a DFP placement will then pull in as many different creatives as possible.

 You can also specify multiple dimensions sets: